briancordanyoung/Green-Eggs-TabBar/README.md

 ** I don't say it is 'standard' because I made the UI customized to this app's painterly and folky graphic design

-*** The graphic design was made to be folky, keeping in theme of many backyard chicken and farming paraphernalia.
+*** The graphic design was made to be folksy, keeping in theme of many backyard chicken and farming paraphernalia.